anbox-cloud/discourse-docs/howto/monitor/collect-metrics.md

    - For the `anbox-cloud` bundle:

          juju deploy cs:~anbox-charmers/anbox-cloud --overlay monitoring.yaml

+   [note type="information" status="Note"]You can use the same command if you already deployed Anbox Cloud.
+In this case, Juju checks the existing deployment and only deploys new components.[/note]
 1. Wait until all added units are in `active` state.

 ## Access Grafana